Said-laasri/school_library/README.md

 3. Copy/Paste this command : `git clone https://github.com/Said-laasri/school_library.git`
    then press Enter
 4. Run this command `code .` to open this folder in VScode
-5. Open terminal and run this command `ruby class.rb`
+5. Open terminal and run this command `ruby main.rb`

 ## Author